Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Introduction

 Being governed by a parabolic (irreversible) PDE viscous gravity currents `forget' the initial conditions from which they evolve, for some intermediate range of $t$.
 This observation is the concept of \emph{intermediate asymptotics} \cite{Barenblatt1972,Barenblatt1979}.
 It follows that a \emph{self-similar} (`universal', since it is independent of initial conditions) current profile exists during this intermediate asymptotic time period.
 This profile is usually found by reducing the governing PDE to an ordinary differential equation (ODE) by a self-similarity transformation.
 If the similarity variable can be obtained by a scaling (dimensional) analysis, this kind of solution is known as a self-similar solution of the \emph{first} kind \cite[Ch.~3]{Barenblatt1979}.

 Self-similarity of the first kind has been used to analyze the propagation of viscous gravity currents in a variety of physical scenarios.
 For example, a wealth of exact and approximate self-similar solutions for Newtonian gravity currents in porous media are available in Refs.~\cite{Barenblatt1952,Huppert1995,Anderson2003,Lyle2005,Vella2006,Hesse2007,Anderson2010,DeLoubens2011,Ciriello2013,Zheng2013,zcs14,zfccs15,Furtak-Cole2018,McCue2019,Sahu2020}, amongst many others.
-If the similarity variable cannot be obtained by a scaling analysis, then the problem represents self-similarity of the \emph{second} kind \cite[Ch.~4]{Barenblatt1979}.
-Gratton and Minotti \cite{Gratton1990} classified a variety of second-kind self-similar solutions for viscous gravity currents by transforming the governing nonlinear parabolic PDE in such a way as to yield an autonomous nonlinear ODE in the plane.
-More recently, Zheng et al.~\cite{zcs14} extended Gratton's approach to gravity-driven spreading in porous media that exhibit permeability and porosity variations in the flow-wise direction, via the analogy between Darcy and Hele-Shaw flow in two-dimensions \cite{Bear1972,Homsy1987}.
-These types of flows require the identification of a length scale, related to the distance the gravity current must travel to reach the point of zero permeability (i.e., the closed end of the Hele-Shaw cell, see Fig.~\ref{fig:channel}).
-Hence, a complete self-similar solution of the first kind cannot be obtained by scaling arguments.
+If the similarity variable cannot be obtained by a scaling analysis, then the problem represents self-similarity of the \emph{second} kind \cite[Ch.~4]{Barenblatt1979}. \citet{Gratton1990} classified a variety of second-kind self-similar solutions for viscous gravity currents by transforming the governing nonlinear parabolic PDE in such a way as to yield an autonomous nonlinear ODE in the plane.
+More recently, \citet{zcs14} extended Gratton's approach to gravity-driven spreading in porous media that exhibit permeability and porosity variations in the flow-wise direction, via the analogy between Darcy and Hele-Shaw flow in two-dimensions \cite{Bear1972,Homsy1987}.
+These types of flows require the identification of a length scale, related to the distance the gravity current must travel to reach the dead-end of the flow geometry ({e.g., $L-x_0$ in} Fig.~\ref{fig:channel}).
+Hence, a complete self-similar solution of the first kind cannot be obtained by scaling arguments, and some `memory' of the initial conditions is retained (via the dependence upon, e.g., $L-x_0$).
 Yet, it was shown (via theory, simulations and experiments) in Ref.~\cite{zcs14} that these gravity currents nevertheless do enter a self-similar propagation regime.
 Permeability of the substrate can also be taken in to account, yielding further second-kind self-similar solutions \cite{zss2015}.
+Most recently, the phase-plane formalism has been applied to converging gravity currents of non-Newtonian (power-law) fluids, showing agreement between second-kind self-similarity theory and experiments \citep{Longo2021}.